 While in Europe, Forrest worked for Nestle and Tobler companies for a while.
 There, he learned the art of candy making and especially milk chocolate.
-Even more, Nestle was created by Daniel Peter and Henry Nestle, and Daniel Peter invented milk chocolate.
+Even more, Nestle was created by Daniel Peter and Henri Nestle, and Daniel Peter invented milk chocolate.
 So, it must have been really productive for Forrest to learn the techniques of making good chocolate.

 Claiming His Rights